ready-1/NetCtrl/cline_docs/activeContext.md

 - **Superuser Creation**: Enhanced the superuser creation process with retry logic and better error handling.
 - **Documentation**: Created detailed user management guide with examples for all endpoints.
 - **Testing**: Added unit tests for all user management operations and RBAC functionality.

+### Documentation Status

+- **OpenAPI Specification**: Updated with detailed descriptions for all endpoints, request/response formats, and password requirements.
+- **API Examples**: Created comprehensive CURL_API_EXAMPLES.md with examples for all authentication and user management endpoints.
+- **User Management Guide**: Provided detailed documentation for all user-related operations.
+- **Authentication Guide**: Updated with clear examples for login and token usage.
+- **Test Cases**: Added test_user_management.py with comprehensive tests for the API.

 ### Areas for Next Development